SVijayB/Typing-Speed-Test/README.md

 </pre>

 Once you launch the `Typing-Speed-Test.py` file, just select one of the three modes.
-- Warmup : A random stream of short and long words that help you warmup your fingers.
+- Warmup : A random stream of short and long words that help you warm up your fingers.
 - Easy : Short words that help you practice typing.
 - Hard : Expertise level, Long and difficult words.